ChristopherRabotin/GMAT/application/README.txt

 folder!) to a different location (e.g. the Desktop)
 4. Drag and drop the GMAT application back into the bin folder

-This will clear the ‘UseAppTranslocation’ flag in Sierra and will allow GMAT to be run from the bin folder.
+This will clear the ‘UseAppTranslocation’ flag in the OS and will allow GMAT to be run from the bin folder.

 A future release of GMAT will address the signing issue further.